droundy/gotgo/README.md

     ./gotgo/gotgo pkg/gotgo/slice.got int string

+A complete example is in the example/ subdirectory.

+    cd example
+    ./build
+    ./example

 If you want to see what a template package will look like, check out [slice.got][1], which is a simple package exporting handy functions for slices, such as Map, Fold, Filter, Append, Cat (concat).